craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ungaethram.md

 # Politics
 ## [[Ungaethram Drow Houses#The Upper Third|"The Upper Third"]]
 The upper third is a group of 18 powerful drow families that wield the most power in Ungaethram.
 For the most part, their interactions decide the fate of Ungaethram.
 To help visualize the ongoings of the city, each house is given a number representing its relative power to the other top houses.
 In total, there is 90 "political power" among the top 18 Houses in the city.
-There is 10 distributed among the
+There is 10 distributed among the countless Lesser Houses.

-- The greatest **House Baenre**
+- The greatest **House Baenre** ()
 	- blue six point star on purple
 - The leaders in magic **House Barrison Del'Armgo**
 	- black spider iconography on red